Creating A Strong Logo

 Edit The Design

-After the presentation is complete, we will make changes based off of any suggestions or requests that were made.
+After the presentation is complete, we will make changes based on any suggestions or requests that were made.

 Create a Style Guide

 We’re almost done.
 Now, it’s time to make the brand style guide.
 This will be a guide to show how to and how not to use the logo, typography, colors, etc. so the brand will remain consistent throughout all platforms.